S3-working-group/s3-practical-guide/docs/all.md

 #### Changes 2021-09-03

--   revised text about _Objections_ as well as the definitions of <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument – relating to a proposal, agreement, activity or the existing state of affairs – that reveals consequences or risks you&#x27;d rather avoid, or demonstrates worthwhile ways to improve.">Objection</a> and <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.">Concern</a>
+-   revised text about _Objections_ as well as the definitions of <a href="glossary.html#entry-objection" class="glossary-tooltip" data-toggle="tooltip" title="Objection: An argument –relating to a proposal, existing agreement, or activity being conducted by one or more members of the organization – that reveals consequences or risks that are preferably avoided for the organization, or that demonstrates worthwhile ways to improve.">Objection</a> and <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.">Concern</a>

 #### Changes 2021-08-15

 -   renamed _Open Domain_ to _Open Team_

 #### Changes 2021-06-18